neofinancial/config-dug/README.md

 ### Using AWS Secrets Manager

-In order to use AWS Secrets Manager you have to add a `AWS_SECRETS_MANAGER_NAME` or `awsSecretsManagerName` setting to your config that specifies the name of the secret to look up:
+In order to use AWS Secrets Manager you have to add a `AWS_SECRETS_MANAGER_NAME` or `awsSecretsManagerName` setting to your config that specifies the names of the secrets to look up:

 ```ts
 // config.default.ts